books-for-bows/books-for-bows.github.io/index.md

 ![Compare Listings Image](assets/images/Landing_CompareListing.png "Compare Listings")

 ### Login or Register

-You can click on the profile link in the NavBar to login or make an account.
-Accounts will provide you with access to additional pages and features.
+You can click on the login link in the top right corner of the page login or make an account.
+Accounts will provide you with access to additional pages and features, such as browsing available listings and creating or editing listings.

 ### Marketplace
 Anyone can come to the marketplace to see all the textbooks available for purchase.
 Each book card acts like a folder which contains the listings for the textbook it represents.
 As long as there is at least one listing for a textbook, a book card will appear in the marketplace.

 The card displays: